 You must agree to use the video for 40 minutes per day for a month in a quiet place.
 You can view it in

 your favorite chair, on the couch, or in bed.

 Will I be receiving a placebo?

-No. In this trial, everyone will receive the exact same app.
+No. In this trial, everyone will receive the exact same video.
 The placebo approach is not applicable in our case

 because the industry standard, randomized clinical trials, demand the ignorance of its subjects.
 By definition,